 I’m proud to partner with CVS/pharmacy for the #StayHealthyWithCVS campaign.
 I am being sponsored by CVS/pharmacy for my posts and activities, but all opinions expressed are my own, and all product claims or program details shared should be verified at CVS.com or with the appropriate manufacturers.

-How To Make A DIY First Aid Kit For Kids
+How To Make A First Aid Kit For Kids

 As a side note, I would like to point out that there are many premade first aid kits available for purchase in drug stores such as CVS.
 I do suggest having one of those on hand as well so that you are prepared for absolutely anything but I like to have my own DIY first aid kit in addition.
 This is because the kits sold in stores tend to be light on quantity and I want to be able to grab a box of bandaids or a bottle of rubbing alcohol without worrying about using up the last of what is in the kit.
-I keep my store bought kit for emergency back up- when I don’t have a first aid supply I need or I run out of an everyday supply.
+I keep my store bought kit for emergency back up- when I don’t have a first aid supply I need (like a butterfly suture) or I run out of an everyday supply (like a band-aid).

 Most Often Needed- For Cuts and Scrapes